clojure-grimoire/grimoire/resources/1.6.0/clojure.core/monitor-exit/docstring.md

-Synchronization primitive that should be avoidedin user code.
+Synchronization primitive that should be avoided in user code.
 Use the 'locking' macro.